Jtgit4/VPN-Select/README.md

 # VPN-Select
-Simple bash script to simplify selecting VPN when you have multiple connection files.
+Simple bash script to simplify the selection of VPN's when you have multiple connection files.

 A list of directories for VPN config files and the corresponding description can be found in the source code and updated.